aTsekov/aTsekov/README.md

-- :computer: Currently I am working in a FinTech company as a Senior Business consultant.
+- :computer: Currently I am working in a FinTech company as a Senior Business Consultant.
 My job includes incidents and problem management, API configuration, and discovering erroneous behavior of the software using the GUI.
 Understanding the business needs and translating them into more technical terms is one of the most important parts of my job.
 - 👀 I’m interested in C# and JS Web development and I am currently attending practically oriented courses where numerous problems and projects are done - more about that in my repos
 - :mortar_board: I’m currently learning C#, SQL,ASP.NET, JS.
 - 🌴 I like to bike, go to the beach, ski, and do everything that involves being in nature in my leisure time.